7. Control Description Language¶

 various existing Modelica tools to generate code for real-time simulation.

-The next sections define the CDL language.
+The next sections give an overview and definition of the CDL language.

 A collection of control sequences that are composed using the CDL language is described